What types of Cars can be imported to Australia?

 Import permits are mandatory for all road vehicles imported to Australia.
 There are a variety of different import permits available for different types of cars, unfortunately not all cars can be imported to Australia.
 Below is a list of the Vehicle Import Permits available, please read carefully before you make any purchase and prior to shipping your car to Australia.

-Classic cars – Vehicles manufactured prior to 1989 which do not have any major modifications can be imported under the pre-1989 scheme.
+Classic cars – Vehicles manufactured more than 25 years ago which do not have any major modifications can be imported under the Rolling 25 Year Rule scheme.
 Any modifications should be reported to the department of infrastructure to determine if approval will be granted

 Migrating to Australia – if you are migrating to Australia the government has put in place an Import permit specific for your situation.
 As long as you have lived overseas and owned your car for more than 12 months to be eligible under the Personal Import Scheme and you can only import one vehicle every 5 years.

 Enthusiast Cars – SEVS permits is for Enthusiast cars, only certain cars are approved on the SEVS list which you can find out if your vehicle is already approved on the RAWS Australia website.
 If its not approved already you can apply to the RVCS to have make & model of the vehicle you are wanting to import to Australia added to the list.